-These fine pieces of rosemary leaf are ready to use.
-They have a pleasant, strong taste that they prefer to keep for a long time.
-Give rosemary leaves time to be absorbed by a dish, and feel free to bake them!
+These fine pieces of rosemary leaves are ready to use.
+They have a pleasant, strong taste that they prefer to retain for a long time.
+Give rosemary leaves time to be absorbed into a dish, and feel free to fry them too!

-In many gardens you can find the hardy rosemary with its evergreen 'needles'.
-They are curled leathery leaves, green on top, grayish on the underside.
-The leaves are so firm that they can withstand baking and grilling.
-They are therefore a popular spice in baked potatoes, grilled meat and game.
+Many gardens contain the winter-hardy rosemary with its evergreen 'needles'.
+They are curled leathery leaves, green on top, grayish on the bottom.
+The leaves are so sturdy that they can withstand baking and grilling.
+They are therefore a popular herb in baked potatoes, grilled meat and game.

-Fresh rosemary leaves are too hard and chewy to eat, especially the oversized ones from the garden.
-Use a sharp knife to finely chop the leaves, but do not chop, as this will bring out a strong bitter taste, the defense mechanism of many plants.
+Fresh rosemary leaves are too hard and tough to eat, especially the oversized leaves from the garden.
+Use a sharp knife to finely chop the leaves, but do not chop them, as this will release a strong bitter taste, the defense mechanism of many plants.

-Note how finely textured these dried leaves from the island of Crete are.
-They come from wild plants with gossamer-thin leaves compared to garden rosemary.
-After harvesting, these are zipped off the stems and then cut into small pieces, so that they are perfectly edible.
-The harvest takes place before the rosemary blooms, when the foliage is most flavorful.
+Notice how fine in texture these dried leaves from the island of Crete are.
+They come from wild plants with very fine leaves compared to garden rosemary.
+After harvesting, these are stripped from the stems and then cut into small pieces so that they are perfectly edible.
+The harvest takes place before the rosemary blooms, when the leaves are at their most flavorful.

-Rosemary is a plant from the lipflower family, just like oregano and thyme.
-It originally grows in the Mediterranean region and has been used as a spice since ancient times.
-It arrived in China in the third century - the Han dynasty - and many centuries later in America.
-Rosemary is therefore not only used in Italian and Greek cuisine, but also in Chinese and Latin American cuisine.
+Rosemary is a plant from the lip flower family, just like oregano and thyme.
+It originally grows in the Mediterranean region and has been used as a herb since ancient times.
+It arrived in China in the third century - the Han dynasty - and many centuries later also in America.
+Rosemary is used not only in Italian and Greek cuisine, but also in Chinese and Latin American cuisine.

-Like thyme, rosemary is a powerful herb, especially this wild-picked variety.
-But unlike with thyme, you don't have to be so concerned about overdosing and suppressing other flavors.
-The reason for this is the aforementioned leathery texture of the leaf, which makes it difficult for the leaf to release its flavour, in other words, the taste retains itself.
+Just like thyme, rosemary is a powerful herb, especially this wild-picked variety.
+But unlike with thyme, you do not have to be as concerned about overdosing and pushing out other flavors.
+The reason for this is the aforementioned leathery texture of the leaf, which makes it difficult for the leaf to release its flavor, in other words to retain the taste.

 Smell and taste

-The taste and smell of rosemary are determined by α- and β-pinene (pine resin), borneol (balsamic vinegar), camphor and camphene (camphor) and limonene (citrus).
+The taste and smell of rosemary are determined by α- and β-pinene (pine resin), borneol (balsamic), camphor and camphene (camphor) and limonene (citrus).

-The taste of dried rosemary comes into its own when the leaves have had time to release their flavour.
-In this case, this is only to a limited extent due to the leathery leaves.
-They can withstand heat well.
-Feel free to add them to a dish that needs to be fried or grilled.
+The flavor of dried rosemary is best achieved when the leaves have had time to release their flavor.
+In this case that is only the case to a limited extent due to the leathery leaves.
+They can withstand heating well.
+Feel free to add them to a dish that needs to be baked or grilled.

-To the classic applications where rosemary is cooked for a long time, you can also use it in quick preparations, even in wok dishes.
+In addition to the classic applications where rosemary is cooked for a long time, you can also use it in quick preparations, even in stir-fry dishes.
 It is interesting to use rosemary in an alternative way, such as in reductions (a lot of heat in a short time), or in the form of an infusion (with sugar syrup) that you use with fruity chutneys or savory jams.
-Balsamic jam for example.
+Balsamic jam, for example.

-Wild rosemary can be perfectly combined with oregano, thyme, basil and fennel seeds.
+Wild rosemary can be excellently combined with oregano, thyme, basil and fennel seeds.

 - origin: Greece (Crete)